carpentries-incubator/python-packaging-publishing/README.md

 This project is a part of the Mozilla Open leaders Program as, "Good Enough Open Source Practices for Python Data Analysis Projects."
 Through this project sprint, the goal is to gather the necessary information, complete an outline and gather preliminary materials to facilitate an initial pilot run of the workshop.

-There will be a pilot run of the workshop in February 2019 at Brown University, Providence, RI USA.
+There will be a pilot run of the workshop in March 2019 at Brown University, Providence, RI USA.
 If you are interested in hosting a pilot (including self study) comment on [this issue](https://github.com/brownsarahm/python-data-project/issues/43).

 # Getting Started: Python Data Project